TikeDev/dreaming-spanish-importer/README.md

 ## What is this?

-This is the source code for a Chrome extension (Firefox extension to be updated soon!) that adds a specialized button to YouTube, Spotify, and Pocket Casts for adding the video or podcast time to your Dreaming Spanish tracker.
+This is the source code for a Chrome extension (*Firefox extension to be updated soon!*) that adds a specialized button to YouTube, Spotify, Pocket Casts, Disney Plus, and Netflix for adding the video or podcast time to your Dreaming Spanish tracker.

 ## How do I use this?